mandos-keygen — Generate key and password for Mandos client and server.

 mandos-keygen { --version | -v }

-mandos-keygen is a program to generate the OpenPGP key used by mandos-client(8mandos).
-The key is normally written to /etc/mandos for later installation into the initrd image, but this, and most other things, can be changed with command line options.
+mandos-keygen is a program to generate the TLS and OpenPGP keys used by mandos-client(8mandos).
+The keys are normally written to /etc/keys/mandos for later installation into the initrd image, but this, and most other things, can be changed with command line options.

 This program can also be used with the